Millennials Unearth an Amazing Hack to Get Free TV: the Antenna

 Can you explain the joke for those of us who didn't grow up with antennas?

-Re:If you color the tip of the antenna with a (Score:4, Informative)
+Re:If you color the tip of the antenna with a (Score:5, Informative)

 Can you explain the joke for those of us who didn't grow up with antennas?